Robert Schmieder: Other expeditions

 Kure Atoll: In 2005 he was the Principal Organizer and Expedition Leader of the expedition to Kure Atoll, NW Hawaiian Islands.
 For this project, he developed an internet application (DXA), the first website for displaying data from the remote site in real time on a web browser.
 The website received more than 40 million hits during the expedition.

 Clipperton Island: Schmieder organized and led the March, 2013, expedition to Clipperton Island.
 The team of 29 made the first discovery of foraminifera on Clipperton and set a record for the number of radio contacts from there (113,601).
 This expedition and the 2005 expedition to Kure (above) are described in his book DXA.
 The Real-time Online Radio Log Server.

 Heard Island: In 2016, Schmieder carried out a second major research expedition to Heard Island.
 The team made extensive observations of the volcano Big Ben, environmental changes due to climate change, and real-time communications using amateur radio.
+In 2023 he completed his book Heard Island: Two Centuries of Change, and More Coming.
+It is published by Springer, 900+ pages, 2023.

 Pitcairn Island: In 2018 Schmieder and a colleague carried out an expedition to Pitcairn Island, for the purpose of studying foraminifera, microscopic single-celled organisms of importance in dating fossil sediments.

+St. Paul Island: In 2019 Schmieder and a colleague carried out an expedition to St. Paul Island (Pribilofs), for the purpose of studying foraminifera.

+Azores Islands: In 2022 Schmieder, his younger son, and two colleagues carried out two expeditions to the Azores, for the purpose of studying the recolonization of ocean floor that had been destroyed by lava flow from the 1956 eruption of the volcano at Caplinhos on Faial Island.